Placement information for international students

 Postgraduate students with a Tier 4 visa are required to secure a placement offer from an employer by 30 June 2019 in their first year of study.

 Placements take place following successful completion of all your taught modules and before you begin your final project report/dissertation.
-The placement begins between June and September, depending on the employer, and lasts for 12 months (you must have attained at least 60 credits).
+The placement begins between June and September, depending on the employer, and lasts for 12 months (you must have attained at least 60 credits at the first attempt).

 Placements take place following successful completion of your first set of taught modules.
-The placement begins between June and September, depending on the employer, and lasts for 12 months (you must have attained at least 60 credits).
+The placement begins between June and September, depending on the employer, and lasts for 12 months (you must have attained at least 60 credits at the first attempt).

 “Communicate frequently with the placement team and ask for their advice and guidance.
 Master the techniques of the placement application process by tailoring your CV and cover letter for each company.
 Do not make the mistake of sending the same CV and cover letter to all the jobs you apply to.” - Suria Prakkash Vijayasuria, Master in Energy & Sustainable Development, Lapping & Precision Machinist, Opus Metrology